Course Development Grants for community-engaged teaching

 Faculty applying for funding should have an established relationship with a community partner and include evidence of that relationship as part of their application.
 They also should describe the expected impact of that partnership on the student experience.

-Please submit your proposal via InfoReady by Monday, April 18 at 5:00 PM.
+Please submit your proposal via InfoReady by midnight, Friday, April 28.

 1. Title of the class and semester(s) it will be offered.